Make a referral >Donate >

 What do Doncaster Mind’s community coaches do?

-Community Coaches assesses people's needs and uses ‘out of the box’ thinking to support them to resolve their ongoing issues.
+Community Coaches assesses people's needs and use ‘out of the box’ thinking to support them to resolve their ongoing issues.
 A plan is prepared and implemented which is bespoke for each client and which is continually changing in line with their needs.
 Once they are flourishing independently the service discreetly allows them to decide when they no longer need its support.

 If you are interested in this important role and have a passion and enthusiasm to support a growing organisation to ensure that Doncaster has the best in mental health services, we are keen to hear from you.

-How to apply
+How to apply:

-Closing date for written applications: 10pm – Sunday 13 April 2025
+Closing date for written applications: Friday 5th September 2025

-HIU Community Coach Recruitment Information Pack
+Recruitment Pack: HIU Community Coach Recruitment Information Pack Aug 2025

-Application Form - All-services-2024
+Application Form: Application Form - All-services-2025

 Tips for applying for a job with Doncaster Mind